mattspotnitz/p8105_hw2_mes2165/Homework2.md

 ```

 I will replace the month names in the unemployment data set to
-standardize them with other data sets
+standardize them with other data sets.

 ``` r
 un_month_edit = df_un_two %>% pull(month) %>% str_replace_all("jan", "January") %>% str_replace_all("feb", "February") %>% str_replace_all("mar", "March") %>% str_replace_all("apr", "April")%>% str_replace_all("may", "May") %>% str_replace_all("jun", "June") %>% str_replace_all("jul", "July") %>% str_replace_all("aug", "August") %>% str_replace_all("sep", "September") %>% str_replace_all("oct", "October") %>% str_replace_all("nov", "November") %>% str_replace_all("dec", "December")